js-joda/js-joda/packages/timezone/HowToUpdateTZDB.md

 # Build Steps

 - Copy over latest data from moment-timezone:
-   - moment-timezone's unpacked latest.json should be copied over to data/unpacked/latest.json.
+   - Copy moment-timezone's unpacked data `data/unpacked/latest.json` and `data/unpacked/<version>.json` to folder `data/unpacked/`.
-   - moment-timezone's dated packed data, such as 2018h.json, can be copied over to data/packed/<name> if it isn't yet.
+   - Copy moment-timezone's packed data`data/packed/latest.json` and `data/packed/<version>.json` to folder `data/packed/`.
-- Run npm run transform-data to generate all the data/packed/latest*.json files.
-(Note that CI doesn't have to run this step since I checked the generated files in.)
+- Run `npm run transform-data` to generate all the data/packed/latest*.json files.
+  (Note that CI do not run this step, because we commit the generated files.)
-- Run npm run build-dist to build all the .js bundles based on the latest*.json files available.
+- Run `npm run build-dist` to build all the .js bundles based on the latest*.json files available.

 # Build moment-timezone data